CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 ## Why Amazon?

-*Why this team?*
-- Amazon is SO many different things/businesses within one entity

-**Maturity:** Concept of the maturity of the business There are 3 states of businesses within Amazon:
-1. **Build** - brand new sector of Amazon with the task to build something from scratch
-2. Scaling - teams and business in place.
-Business is to scale.
-	1. Invent and simplify
-3. Optimization - mature, well-established in Amazon.
-Goal is to optimize to the nth degree and get every piece of value out of it.

-*"All about am I raising the bar on the leadership principles.
-Will I have a long term potential career at Amazon due to growth capabilities."*

 Amazon, and in particular AWS, consistently produces some of the highest quality content and tooling in the developer space.
 I resonate deeply with the Amazon Leadership Principles and want to collaborate with the best minds, learn from them, and support the growth of the Generative AI sector in becoming a leader in this revolutionary space.

 ## What is your favorite Leadership Principle (LP)?

 - Learn and be curious - This is a LP that resonates with me deeply.
 Every action I take and conversation I have strives to accomplish this.
 I am constantly on the look out for learning opportunities.
 - Customer Obsession - I hope to someday share everything I know with others so that they may take from me what they want and hopefully better themselves.
 I want others to be able to learn from my mistakes as well as find inspiration in my achievements.

 ## Customer Obsession